4d/4D-NetKit/CONTRIBUTING.md

 * Update documentation where applicable.
 * If any bug related, add `#<id>` in commit message or pull request
 * Test your code
-* ⚠️ You need to sign the [Contribution Licence Agreement](cla/4DCLA.md) for the first pull request

 ### Method properties